sky-uk/client-lib-ios-test-foundation/README.md

 Note:
 - `Endpoint.Selfcare.cities.urlPath` is a relative path not containing `127.0.0.1:8080`
-- `httpServerBuilder` is defined in SkyUnitTestCase, the associated mock server is started in XCTestCase.setUp() and stopped in XCTestCase.tearDown() instance methods.

 ### SkyUITestCase - User Interface test example
 In the context of UI test a mobile app (MA) can be represented as a black box (see Input/Output) defined by its own inputs and outputs.